CirclePayApi/CirclePayApi/source/index.html.md

  "number": 1,
  "merchant": 1,
  "customer": 1,
- "status": "Void",
+ "status": "deactivated",
  "due_date": "2022-10-12"
 }
 ```
-Retrieves the deactivated invoice with the given id.
+Deactivate the invoice with the given id.

 ### Parameters